Frequently Asked Questions

 How long will it take for my products to arrive after placing my order?

 Because we work with large distributors for our products, we are only able to ship Monday through Thursday.
-Generally, your product should arrive within 3 business days of placing the order.
+Generally, your product should arrive within three business days of placing the order.

 What is the minimum dollar amount per order?

-We require you to order at least $70 worth of products.
+We require a minimum order of $70 worth of products.

-What is the typical amount of sashimi 1 person can eat in a sitting?
+What is the typical amount of sashimi one person can eat in a sitting?

 What should I do once the package arrives?

 All our products are shipped frozen.
-If you are not planning to consume them in the next day after receiving, place your products in the freezer immediately.
+If you are not planning to consume them within 24 hours after they arrive, place your products in the freezer immediately.

 Isn't the fresh sashimi at my local store more fresh than your frozen products?